vuanhtuan1012/machine-learning/README.md

 <img src="images/linear_regression_house_result.svg" width="100%">
 </p>

-You can see that the problem of one variable has the prediction is a line in the surface of inputs and outputs; the problem of two variables has the prediction is a surface in the space of inputs and outputs; the problem of three variables will have the prediction is a space in the 4D space of inputs and outputs; and so on.
+Intuitively, linear regression prediction with one variable is a line in the surface of inputs and outputs.
+The prediction of two variables is the surface.
+The prediction of the three variables is space, and so on.

-From the logs of gradient descent, we also figure out the variation of cost of our model in the figure below.
+The gradient descent logs help us figure out the variation of our model's cost in the figure below.

 <p align="center">
 <img src="images/linear_regression_house_cost.svg" width="100%">